Free Virginia Public Records: Divorces, Marriages, Warrants

 The Virginia sex offender Registry contains a list of sex offenders currently residing in the Commonwealth of Virginia.
 The Virginia State Police has a central repository, whereas county law enforcement contains a list of sex offenders in each county.

-Background Checks – Virginia
+Background Checks in Virginia (A Summary)

-There are different background checks used in Virginia to find out information about someone’s past, whether as a curious individual, as an employer or a potential business partner.
 The two most common background types to use to find information on another person are a name-based background check or fingerprint-based background check but these are typically used for professional purposes or requesting your own information.

 For personal reasons, individuals can use a level 1 or 2 check but when seeking information on another person, personal background checks must be done through third-party sites or by manually searching government agencies outline in this guide.